qbead/qbeadWebsite/content/book/basics.md

 }
 ```

-Adding `#include "SpinWearables.h"` and `using namespace SpinWearables;` before the `setup` loop ensures that the rest of the program has access to extra resources and commands specific for programming your SpinWheel.
+Adding `#include "SpinWearables.h"` and `using namespace SpinWearables;` before the `setup` block ensures that the rest of the program has access to extra resources and commands specific for programming your SpinWheel.
 It is also necessary to add `SpinWheel.begin();` in the `setup` block.
 This line makes sure that the SpinWheel hardware is ready for the instructions that we will add in `loop` in the next chunk of code.
 When you start writing other programs for the SpinWheel, these extra lines will be essential.